Evernote2Onenote is a small tool to import Evernote notebooks to Onenote.

 ENScript.exe to export notes.
 These notes are parsed and then imported into Onenote.

 Evernote2Onenote requires that both Evernote and Onenote are installed.
-Also, at least Onenote 2013 is required.
+Also, at least Onenote 2013 or 2016 is required.

 How to use